FZJ-INM5/JuHPLC/README.md

 ![Flat Badge](https://readthedocs.org/projects/juhplc/badge/?version=latest&style=flat)

+## Hardware
+For more details on the Hardware, please click [here](https://github.com/FZJ-INM5/JuHPLC-Hardware)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.